-It’s important to understand the possible hazards in your geographic area.
-Throughout the U.S., that can mean means severe thunderstorms, tornados, hurricanes, and flooding.
+Its important to understand the possible hazards in your geographic area.
+For the Southeastern U.S., that typically means severe thunderstorms, tornados, hurricanes, and flooding.
 You may know something is coming several days in advance, or you may have little time to get ready.
 The Federal Emergency Management Agency (FEMA) recommends that you are always prepared to hunker down and be self-sufficient in your home for at least three days.
 In extreme situations, evacuation may be necessary.
-Make sure you and your family know where you’ll be heading and what you need to bring.
-Don’t worry — we’ve made you a list below.
+Make sure you and your family know where you'll be heading and what you need to bring.
+Don't worry we've made you a list below.

 In the event of a natural disaster, there's a chance you'll need to stay sheltered in your home for an uncertain amount of time.
 Take a moment to consider what you'd need if you found yourself stuck without the use of normal utilities and appliances.
 Keeping some non-perishable necessities well-stocked and important supplies on hand is a smart way to stay ahead of any shelter-in-place emergency situations.
 Here's a list of the ideal items to have available:

 - Bottled water (estimate one gallon per person per day)

 - Food (canned goods, crackers, cereals and other staples that don't need refrigeration or special preparation)